lady-h-world/My_Garden/reading_pages/YinYang/ts4.md

 Some statistical models require each variable in a multivariate time series to be stationary.

-If we do a stationary analysis on our green room's data, we can see both humidity and humidity ratio are not differencing stationary.
+If we do a stationary analysis on our green houses' data, we can see both humidity and humidity ratio are not differencing stationary.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/data_exploration/mul_ts_stationary_before.png" width="517" height="239" />